vivekprasadk/BDDTest/README.md

 Additional Features
 ------------------

-**Input random values in the execution**

-* This project provides a feature to input random values to the text boxes or click randomly yes or no option.
-* To make the inputs random update the input values that is passed in the feature file to 'Random'.
-* By default, all the values that can be passed as random is set as Random.
-* To pass a specific value for the input field update the input field with that value in the feature file.

 **Highlight element during execution**

 * The project provides a feature to highlight an element during the execution
 * Set the property highlight.element as true in the Config.properties if you wish to see the elements highlighted during execution.
 By default the value is set to false.

-**Sending Mail after execution with the report as attachment**

-* The project provides a feature to send the report as an attachment to a Gmail account.
-* Set the property mailConfig.send as true in the Config.properties if you wish to send the mail after execution.
-By default the value is set to false.
-* The email recipients can be configured in the mail_config file.
-* multiple recipient email ids can be given separated by ';'

 **Create Separate reports for each execution**

 * The project gives a feature to create separate reports file for each execution in the project folder.
 * Set the property reports.history as true in the Config.properties if you wish to create separate reports after each execution.
 By default it is set as false.

-** Application Ref ID **

-* Upon reaching the end of the current test case execution the Application RefId will be printed in the report as well as a screenshot will be captured and attached to the report.

 #selenium-cucumber-java-maven